't Hooft anomalies for staggered fermions: Pati-Salam model on the lattice

 It should be clear at this point how to construct a lattice mirror model that targets the Pati-Salam theory in the naive continuum limit -- simply replace the continuum \KD field $\Psi$ by a staggered lattice field $\chi$ transforming in the fundamental representation of an $SU(4)\times SU(4)$ symmetry together with suitable Yukawa interactions targeting a reduced component of the full staggered field.
 In detail the proposed lattice action is

 and the lattice covariant difference operator in the mirror sector is given by

 with $U_\mu(x)$ an $SU(4)$ lattice gauge field.
-The mirror sector should confine and produce a condensate of $SU(4)$ baryons for any non-zero $G$ without breaking symmetries while the low energy sector should be a free theory whose continuum limit corresponds to sixteen chiral fermions transforming in the Pati-Salam representations of an $SU(4)\times SU(2)\times SU(2)$ global symmetry~\footnote{The current proposal differs from that given in \cite{Catterall:2020fep} where the staggered field transforms in the eight dimensional representation of a spin(7) group with a different set of Yukawa interactions.}.
+The mirror sector should confine and produce a four fermion condensate for any non-zero $G$ without breaking symmetries while the low energy sector should be a free theory whose continuum limit corresponds to sixteen chiral fermions transforming in the Pati-Salam representations of an $SU(4)\times SU(2)\times SU(2)$ global symmetry~\footnote{The current proposal differs from that given in \cite{Catterall:2020fep} where the staggered field transforms in the eight dimensional representation of a spin(7) group with a different set of Yukawa interactions.}.
+Notice that it is not possible to write down couplings of the Pati-Salam and mirror sectors that are $SU(4)$ gauge invariant so that the Pati-Salam sector should remain completely decoupled from the mirror sector in flat space.